-The Faculty may not offer all the elective subjects listed in a given year.
-Undergraduates are advised to consult the relevant Heads of Departments about the elective subjects offered in a given year.
-During the past, some undergraduates have found it difficult to choose an elective from the subjects offered in a given year.
-You are therefore strongly advised to consult the lecturers concerned should there be any difficulty in making a final selection in this regard.
+The Faculty may not offer all the elective course-modules listed in a given year.
+Undergraduates are advised to consult the relevant Heads of Departments about the elective course-modules offered in a given year.
+Undergraduates who find it difficult to choose an elective from the course-modules offered in a given year are strongly advised to consult the relevant lecturers in making a final selection.

-Selecting elective subjects
+Selecting elective course-modules

-Undergraduates in the Third and Fourth years of study must register the electives they wish to offer with the Dean's office within the first two weeks of the new academic year.
-You must register by filling the relevant form available in the Dean's office.
-Both Third and Fourth year students can, in addition to their chosen electives, offer an additional elective subject each year.
+Undergraduates in the Third and Fourth years of study must register their selection of the electives they wish to offer with the Dean's office within the first two weeks of the new academic year by filling the relevant form available at the Dean's office.

+Both Third-and Fourth-year students can, subject to the approval of the Faculty Board, take one additional Elective Course Module in each semester in addition to the stipulated minimum number of Core and Elective Course Modules in the third and fourth years.
 This too must be registered.
-Please note that the result of the additional elective subject will not be counted towards the computation of marks for the LL.B.
-Degree.
+The performance at these additional Course Modules will not be taken into consideration in the computation of the final Grade Point Average (GPA).

-2.3 Duration of the LL.B. programme
+2.3 Duration of the LL.B.
+Programme

-The minimum period for which an undergraduate should be a registered undergraduate student is four years.
-Undergraduates admitted to the LL.B. programme are required to complete the course before the end of 10 years from the date of their first registration.
-The academic year of the Faculty of Law is divided into two terms.
-The second term will be followed by the annual examinations of the Faculty.
+The minimum period for which an undergraduate should be a registered undergraduate student is four (04) academic years consisting of eight (08) semesters.
+Undergraduates admitted to the

+LL.B. programme are required to complete the course before the end of eight (08) academic years from the date of their first registration.
+The academic year of the Faculty of Law is divided into two semesters.
+Each semester, under normal circumstances, will be a continuous period of twenty-six (26) weeks including lectures, study leave, the examination period, and the vacation.